xairy/raw-gadget/README.md

 ## Facedancer backend

-There's a [prototype](https://github.com/xairy/Facedancer/tree/rawgadget) of a Facedancer backend based on Raw Gadget.
+There's a [prototype](https://github.com/greatscottgadgets/facedancer/pull/164) of a Facedancer backend based on Raw Gadget.

-This backend relies on a few out-of-tree Raw Gadget patches present in the [dev branch](https://github.com/xairy/raw-gadget/tree/dev).
-Once the backend implementation is finalized, these patches might be submitted to the mainline.
+The prototype is still being tested and reviewed.

 Raw Gadget–based backend accepts a few parameters through environment variables: